omeka/Documentation/source/Reference/filters/search_form.rst

 *********

 ``array`` options
-    Options to pass to the form partial as $options
+    Options passed to the form partial as $options

 ``array`` filters
-    Filters to pass to the form partial as $filters
+    Filters passed to the form partial as $filters

 ``array`` query_types
     Query types for the form to make available